zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 This configuration is not limited to using a Zephyr OS Host, as the right side of the image shows.
-One can indeed take one of the many existing GNU/Linux distributions, most of which include Linux’s own BLE Host (BlueZ), to connect it via UART or USB to one or more instances of the Zephyr OS Controller build.
+One can indeed take one of the many existing GNU/Linux distributions, most of which include Linux's own BLE Host (BlueZ), to connect it via UART or USB to one or more instances of the Zephyr OS Controller build.
 BlueZ as a Host supports multiple Controllers simultaneously for applications that require more than one BLE radio operating at the same time but sharing the